WMC-AHIF-2021/Kipper-Web/README.md

 ## Team-Members

-- Luna Klatzer (Team-Lead): Main Developer for the programming language and interactive editor (TyoeScript)
+- Luna Klatzer (Team-Lead): Main Developer for the programming language and interactive editor (Mainly JS/TS)
-- Maximilian Seebacher: Main Developer for the Website and design (CSS, HTML)
+- Maximilian Seebacher: Main Developer for the Website and design (Mainly CSS, HTML)

 ## Development